GoreaTudor/Assembly-Simulator/README.md

         - MOV addr, nr
         - MOV addr, reg

     * DB/DEF data, lbl*  --  Defines the initial data that will be used in the Runtime phase.
-The label is optional.
+The label is optional, and it creates a refference to the beginning of the data, also called data label.
+(A data label MUST be defined before it is used, unlike instruction labels that can be defined anywhere throughout the code)
+        - DEF str, lbl
+        - DEF str
-        - DEF data, lbl
+        - DEF nr, lbl
-        - DEF data
+        - DEF nr
+        - DB str, lbl
+        - DB str
-        - DB data, lbl
+        - DB nr, lbl
-        - DB data
+        - DB nr

 2. Arithmetic Instructions: